sxcdennis/basic-shell-scripting/README.md

 # Introduction
 This guide as created to help some people get a basic understanding of shell scripting.
 It is completely free of charge !!
-This guide is writen for all bash scripting.
+This guide is written for all bash scripting.
+Most of this guide will not show output of scripts - so you are expected to follow through the material by using the input scripts.
 ## Video Guide
 The Video section is just a visual guide for each subject.
-They don't have any voiceover but you can follow with the text guide if needed.
+They don't have any voice-over but you can follow with the text guide if needed.
 ## Audience
-This guide assumes some prior expereince in the following:
+This guide assumes some prior experience in the following:
 - Use of Linux/Unix shell
 - Understanding of some Linux/Unix commands
 - People who want to learn a bit of shell scripting or want to relearn some basics